You wonder…

 Memory Organizational Theory #2: Semantic Networks

 Similar to hierarchies, semantic networks have less structure and have multiple links to other groups or classes.
-Connections to other groups or classes are unique and based on personal experience.
+Connections to other groups, classes or types of memory are unique and based on personal experience.
 When new information is added to the semantic network, it’s linked to an existing piece of information already in the network.

 Memory Organizational Theory #3: Schemas